Pros: more natural to the touch, less rippling, no deflation with time

 Yes.
-Breastfeeding is not affected by this surgery, but 30% of women in the general population are not able to breastfeed.
+Breastfeeding is not affected by this surgery, but 30% of women in the general population cannot breastfeed.

-The risks of breast augmentation include the risk of general anesthesia, bleeding or hematoma, infection, asymmetry, malposition, rippling, capsular contracture, rupture of the implant in the long run, visible scar, wound dehiscence.
+Breast augmentation risks include general anesthesia, bleeding or hematoma, infection, asymmetry, malposition, rippling, capsular contracture, implant rupture in the long run, visible scar, and wound dehiscence.
 Most of these risks are very rare.
 All of these will be reviewed with you during your consultation.

 No, there is no risk of breast cancer with saline or silicone implants.
 Also, patients with breast implants may undergo routine mammograms for breast cancer screening.
 During mammography, the implant will be moved in order to better see the breast tissue.

-Silicone is an extremely safe product.
-Today's implants are much improved compared to the silicone implants of the 1990s.
+Silicone is a highly safe product.
+Today’s implants are much improved compared to the silicone implants of the 1990s.
 For the majority of patients, silicone implants give a more natural result.